FordPipatkittikul/Databases/SQL/README.md

     WHERE a.emp_no = b.emp_no
     ORDER BY a.emp_no

-    As we can see the most common approach is link primary key to foreign key.
+    As we can see the most common approach to join data is link primary key to foreign key.

 ### Date & Timezones
     https://www.w3schools.com/Sql/sql_dates.asp